oonid/djangae/docs/fields.md

 ## CharField

 This is a replacement for Django's `CharField` field.
 It uses the `MaxBytesValidator` validator that makes sure the value does not exceed the hard datastore limit of 1500 bytes (see `google.appengine.api.datastore_types _MAX_STRING_LENGTH`).
-Use this field whenever you're planning to store large char values in the datastore, else your data may get silently trimmed.
+Use text field whenever you're planning to store large char values in the datastore, else your data may get silently trimmed.

 ## JSONField